slevithan/regex/README.md

 This matches strings that contain word characters separated by spaces, with the final space being optional.
 Thanks to the atomic group, it instantly fails to find a match if given a long list of words that end with something not allowed, like `'A target string that takes a long time or can even hang your browser!'`.

 Try running this without the atomic group (as `/^(?:\w+\s?)+$/`) and, due to the exponential backtracking triggered by the many ways to divide the work of the inner and outer `+` quantifiers, it will either take a *very* long time, hang your browser/server, or throw an internal error after a delay.
-This is called *[catastrophic backtracking](https://www.regular-expressions.info/catastrophic.html)* or *[ReDoS](https://en.wikipedia.org/wiki/ReDoS)*, and it's taken down major services like [Cloudflare](https://blog.cloudflare.com/details-of-the-cloudflare-outage-on-july-2-2019) and [Stack Overflow](https://stackstatus.tumblr.com/post/147710624694/outage-postmortem-july-20-2016). `Regex.make` to the rescue!
+This is called *[catastrophic backtracking](https://www.regular-expressions.info/catastrophic.html)* or *[ReDoS](https://en.wikipedia.org/wiki/ReDoS)*, and it's taken down major services like [Cloudflare](https://blog.cloudflare.com/details-of-the-cloudflare-outage-on-july-2-2019) and [Stack Overflow](https://stackstatus.tumblr.com/post/147710624694/outage-postmortem-july-20-2016). `Regex.make` and atomic groups to the rescue!

 > [!NOTE]
 > Atomic groups are based on the JavaScript [proposal](https://github.com/tc39/proposal-regexp-atomic-operators) for them as well as support in many other regex flavors.

 ### Coming soon

-The following new regex syntax is planned for v1.1+:
+The following new regex syntax is planned for upcoming versions:

 - Subexpressions as subroutines: `\g<name>`.
 - Definition blocks: `(?(DEFINE)…)`.